PacificBiosciences/pbmm2/README.md

 TODO
 ----
-- A proper frontend using pbcopper (Hkw from minimap2)
 - Output filter (length and accuracy of alignments)
 - Sort and index the output file by default?
 - Benchmarks!!